The incline dumbbell press is underrated for building your chest.

-Set after set, bench after bench, and pump after pump.
-What a great feeling.
+Mindless set after set, flat bench after flat bench, machine after machine, and a so-called pump after pump.
+What a great feeling. (sarcasm)

-But after doing this for many Mondays, a cold reality sets in.
+But after doing this for many Mondays, a reality colder than Alaska in January sets in.

-Many trainees are completely deflated when they look in the mirror and they are no closer to their end goal than they were months ago.
-Why?
+Many trainees are completely deflated when they look in the mirror, and they are no closer to their end goal than they were months ago.